CreatorDev/creator-wifire-app/doc/BuildingTheWiFireApplication.md

 Error: Project "creator_wifireapp" refers to file "bsp_sys_init.c" which does not exist in the disk.
 The project failed to load.
 ```
 The above errors may be ignored.

+Ensure that the ChipKIT WiFire device is selected:

 ![](../images/mplab_chipkit_selected.png)
 4. Build the application.
 ![](../images/mplab_build_icon.png)